Jorge Guzmán (footballer, born 2003): Club career

 On 12 September 2022, Guzmán made his professional debut with Atlas in Liga MX against Atlético de San Luis wearing kit number 209.
 In September 2023, he gave his jersey to a fan who requested it as a birthday present.
 In July 2024, he was loaned to Canadian Premier League club York United for the remainder of the 2024 season, reuniting with head coach Benjamín Mora, who gave his professional debut while coach of the Atlas first team.
 He made his debut for York United on 26 July against Atlético Ottawa, recording two assists in a 4-1 victory.
 He recorded another assist in the next match, becoming the first CPL player to record three assists in their first two matches.

+On 30 July 2026, Guzmán signed a two-year contract with Bosnian Premier League side Željezničar.
+He debuted in a 2–0 away loss to Zrinjski Mostar on 23 August.

 International career

 In April 2021, Guzmán was called up to the Mexico U18.
 In September 2023, he was called up to the Mexico U20 for the first time.